28 September 2025

 Categories:

 The conversation around AI in architectural visualization tends to split into two camps: those who believe automation will replace artists entirely, and those who dismiss AI as overhyped.
 Both miss what's actually happening.
-The real shift isn't about replacement or hype.
-It's about when visualization enters a project, what it's expected to accomplish, and which human capabilities become more valuable as a result.
+The real shift isn't about when visualization enters a project, what it's expected to accomplish, and which human capabilities become more valuable as a result.

 When Do Architects Actually Use Visualization Now?